Hiluhree/alx-system_engineering-devops/0x02-shell_redirections/README.md

 include capital letters as well </br>
 [Task 19: A to Z](): A script to Replace all characters A and c from input to Z and e respectively.</br>
 [Task 20: Without C, you would live in hiago](): A script that removes all letters c and C from input.</br>
 [Task 21: esreveR](): A script that reverse its input</br>
+[Task 22: DJ Cut Killer](): A script that displays all users and their home directories, sorted by users.

+Based on the the /etc/passwd file </br>